Services & Support

 Adaptive Equipment Labs and Study Space

-If you're registered with us, you can request access to both of the adaptive equipment labs by filling out the Adaptive Equipment Labs Request Form.
+Students registered with Student Accessibility Services can request access to our adaptive technology and study spaces at the Keele and Markham campuses by filling out our Adaptive Equipment Labs Request Form.

 What's available at the adaptive equipment lab?